 Frequently Asked Questions

-A1: The Air Force Art Program will not loan artwork indefinitely or long-term to private individuals or private organizations or for display in private quarters.
+A1: The Department of the Air Force Art Program will not loan artwork indefinitely or long-term to private individuals or private organizations or for display in private quarters.

-A2: To merit acceptance into the Air Force Art Collection, an artwork must portray the people, equipment, activities, facilities, and other historically significant subjects related to the United States Air Force and meet recognized professional standards.
+A2: To merit acceptance into the Art Collection, an artwork must portray the people, equipment, activities, facilities, and other historically significant subjects related to the United States Air Force or United States Space Force and meet recognized professional standards.